 Our goal is to advance our students' effectiveness in their academic career while preparing them for post-educational success in life.
 The Office of Student Life engages students by providing support for academic work as well as co-curricular activities and professional goals.
-In coordination with academic departments, the student services include:
+In coordination with academic departments, Student Services include:

-- Academic support and tutoring functions; - Accommodations services for students with disabilities; - Advising and related support for undecided majors, students on academic probation and continuing probation; - Leadership development; - Supplemental education and service learning; - Career development services, including assessment, internship services, career education programs, job search functions and career resources;
+- Academic support and tutoring functions; - Accommodation services for students with disabilities; - Advising and related support for undecided majors, students on academic probation and continuing probation; - Student organizations and activities; - Leadership development; - Supplemental educational programming and service learning; - Career development services, including assessment, internship services, career education programs, job search functions and career resources;